khushi11saxena/Assignment/README.md

-# Creted a new repos for python assignments
+# Creted a new repo for python assignments